Helping You Understand Criminal Law Terminology and Classifications

 The release, prior to trial, of a person accused of a crime, under specified conditions designed to assure that person’s appearance in court when required.
 Also can refer to the amount of bond money posted as a financial condition of pretrial release.

-A trial without a jury, in which the judge serves as the fact-finder.
+A bench trial is a trial without a jury, in which the judge serves as the fact-finder.

 A judgment of guilt against a criminal defendant.